speakeasy-api/speakeasy-code-samples-ts/README.md

 ```

 > [!NOTE]
-> This package is published as an ES Module (ESM) only.
-For applications using
+> This package is published with CommonJS and ES Modules (ESM) support.
-> CommonJS, use `await import("@speakeasyapi/code-samples")` to import and use this package.
 <!-- End SDK Installation [installation] -->

 <!-- Start Requirements [requirements] -->